vitalijr2/mock-loggers/jdk-platform-logging/readme.md

 </dependency>
 ```

-The most basic usage example looks like this:
+The simplest usage example looks like this:
 ```java
 @Test
 void helloWorld() {